 - In 2004, Stuart Davies became director of the Center for Tropical Forest Science.
 With major support from the Arnold Arboretum, CTFS moved its headquarters to Harvard University until 2012.

 - After serving as a Mercer Fellow in the late 1990s, Campbell Webb became a staff research scientist based in Indonesia.
 For details on his current research (with co-PI Sarah Mathews, please visit the project website.
-Field activities are also covered live in an Arnold Arboretum blog.

 - Curator of Living Collections Michael Dosmann joined a NACPEC collecting expedition in China in 2010.